nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 * `addEvent desc/TASK_DESCRIPTION at/DATE START_TIME END_TIME`

 <div markdown="span" class="alert alert-primary">:bulb: **Take Note:**
-For deadline and event, the DATE must be in this format: YYYY-MM-DD HHmm (in 24 hr format)
+For deadline and event, the DATE must be in this format: YYYY-MM-DD and the TIME in this format: HHmm (in 24 hr format)
 </div>

 ### Listing all Tasks : `list`

-View all tasks, all todo tasks, all deadline tasks, all event tasks or tasks for today
+View all tasks.

 Format:

 * `list`
-* `list todo/`
-* `list deadline/`
-* `list event/`
-* `list today/`

 ### Marking a task as done : `mark`
 Mark a task in the Task list as done :